grikdotnet/generics/README.md

     }
 }
 ```
-When we fill the collection with values from a database or an API data, and miss a check for
+When we fill the collection with values from a database or API data, and miss a check for
 a null, false, '' or an empty array, we can be sure the `multiply()` method will not silently return 0.

-The code
+This code
 ```php
 $foo[] = null;
 ```